 The Company requires prior registration as a prerequisite for attendees being present at the venue of the General Meeting on the day of the event.

-The shareholders may also attend the General Meeting by electronic means of communication.
-The attendees may join through the Microsoft Teams software, the detailed rules for which are included in the invitation to the General Meeting.
+The shareholders may also attend the General Meeting by electronic means of communication provided that the conditions for it are in place.